This post on How to Organize Your Office contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 - Keep your frequently used files close to your desk.
 Put your most-used files in the file drawer of your desk and other files on a bookshelf or in a filing cabinet that’s within easy reach.
 A swivel desk chair should make it even easier when you need to reach a file behind you.
 When files are too far away, you tend to leave them on your desk instead of putting them back once you’re done.

 - Take time each morning (or preferably before you finish up the day before) to clear your desk.
-File documents you need to keep, recycle used or unwanted paper and put all other items in their assigned places.
-Walmart has a terrific range of home office organizers and other supplies to help you with this.
+File documents you need to keep, recycle used or unwanted paper, and put all other items in their assigned places.
+Amazon has a terrific range of home office organizers and other supplies to help you with this.

 - Keep your wastebasket nearby.
 Having a place to put unwanted paper means that you don’t constantly have to manage the paper and can get it off your desk quickly and easily.